 Prior to Gonzaga she spent two seasons at Georgetown serving as an assistant coach on the Hoyas rowing staff during the 2009-10 season and earned a promotion to varsity lightweight assistant coach in July of 2010.
 Under Robles leadership as varsity lightweight assistant coach, Robles developed Georgetown’s walk-on rowers into athletes that were able to contribute to the program in the EAWRC and IRA Championships.

 Robles was a four-year coxswain on the men’s rowing team at Boston College.
 She coxed the men’s lightweight 4+ to a first place finish at the Knecht Cup in 2006 and a fourth place finish in the lightweight 4+ at the Dad Vail Regatta, also in 2006.

 Robles graduated with a Bachelor’s of Arts in art history and theology from Boston College in 2006, earned a Certificate in Museum Studies from Tufts University in 2009, and is working toward finishing a Masters in Sport and Athletic Administration from Gonzaga.

-Mark Davis enters his seventh year as head coach of the men's rowing team at The George Washington University in 2015-16.
+Mark Davis enters his ninth year as head coach of the men's rowing team at The George Washington University in 2017-18.

 Site design, hosting, and online registration services provided by SDI Camps